anilmainali/word-processing/README.md

-# word-processing
-How I prefer to use Microsoft Word with friends.

-It seems everyone has their own pet peeve when using Word.
+It seems everyone has their own pet peeve when using Microsoft Word.

 Here are mine.